thiago4go/dapr-workshop/docs/challenge-2/python.md

 ## Calling the app route

 Let's go back to the _pizza-store_ service.
-We will create a Service Invocation action to call the `/cook` endpoint from our _pizza-kitchen_ service.
+You will create a Service Invocation action to call the `/cook` endpoint from the _pizza-kitchen_ service.

 First, update the `createOrder()` function, add the following line after the `save_order((order_id, order_data))` invocation: